 The Goldilocks forsythia is widely recognized for its beautiful spring flowers that grow in abundance and also its solid, compact shape.
-It is one of the new cultivars that produces dark green foliage and grows 2 to 3’ tall.
+It is one of the new cultivars that produce dark green foliage and grows 2 to 3’ tall.
 It is a plant that has gained popularity due to its good winter hardiness and adaptability.

 The plant grows best in average to medium well-drained soils and has an impressive tolerance for growing in urban conditions.
 It is also exceptionally brawny which means that it can thrive well in temperatures as low as negative 22 degrees Fahrenheit.

-Also known as Forsythia Courtasol, the Gold Tide forsythia grows to an average of 24 inches spreads about 3-4’ across.
+Also known as Forsythia Courtasol, the Gold Tide forsythia grows to an average of 24 inches and spreads about 3-4’ across.
 It is described as a compact border shrub that is more towards the wide side than tall and produces spectacular bell-shaped golden flowers.

 The light green foliage produced by this plant has made it an absolute garden favorite for the early spring color for a majority of people.
 During the fall season, the plant adopts a stunning purplish shade on the outside and turns a pale yellow on the inside.

 The bloom or flowering period for this plant begins in March and ends in April.
-It is also popular for being one of the first few plants to burst into amazing lemon yellow flowers early in the spring season and contains no significant negative characteristics.
+It is also popular for being one of the first few plants to burst into amazing lemon-yellow flowers early in the spring season and contains no significant negative characteristics.

 This is believed to be an excellent dwarf undercover type of shrub that consists of pale yellow flowers coupled with crisp and plush green notched foliage.
 It is a deciduous shrub belonging to the olive (Oleaceae) family that grows to an average of 2 to 3 feet and spreads about 4 to 7 feet.
 It is native to Eastern Asia, with some species also growing in Southeastern Europe.

 It produced gorgeous flowers bursting with color during the early spring season before the appearance of the lush foliage.
-Although the Arnold dwarf forsythia is smaller in size than most other varieties, it produces a spectacular kind of dark green summer foliage that gradually transforms into a beautiful bronze green color during the fall season.
+Although the Arnold dwarf forsythia is smaller in size than most other varieties, it produces a spectacular kind of dark green summer foliage that gradually transforms into a beautiful bronze-green color during the fall season.

-Since the rooting of this plant occurs in contact with the soil along the lower branches, it makes it an excellent and an ideal choice to be used in the extensive massing of landscapes.
-It prefers growing in full sun to partial shade conditions and blooms best acidic, wet, dry clay and sandy kinds of soils.
+Since the rooting of this plant occurs in contact with the soil along the lower branches, it makes it an excellent and ideal choice to be used in the extensive massing of landscapes.
+It prefers growing in full sun to partial shade conditions and blooms best in acidic, wet, dry clay and sandy kinds of soils.

 This variety of forsythia makes a desirable border shrub in most landscapes, especially because it is a moderately fast grower compared to a few other forsythia species.